mansipatel12/Binary-Search-Tree-Project/README.md

 On the next line, enter the command "java DriverMain <input file name> <output file name>" To view the results, enter the command "cat <output file name>"

 The program is intended to retrieve commands from the given input file and create the corresponding lazy binary search tree.
 Possible commands are to insert a node, delete a node, find the mininum node value, find the maximum node value, check if a value exists and is non-deleted, print the tree, and calculate the height.
-Example input files and output files are provided in the repository.
+An example input file and corresponding output file is provided in the repository.